Israeli Finance Minister Kahlon will not seek reelection

 "He is not going to be a member of Knesset (parliament) ... or hold any political office.
 He wants to be with his family and grandchildren," the spokesman said.

-Kahlon, 59, will remain as finance minister until a new government is formed, which is not expected to be before April.
+Kahlon, 59, will remain as minister until a new government is formed, which is not expected to happen before April.

-Israel will hold its third election in less than a year on March 2.
+Israel will hold its third election in less than a year on March 2 and it typically takes up to six weeks to form a ruling coalition.
+Prime Minister Benjamin Netanyahu and his main challenger, Benny Gantz, failed to form governments after elections last April and September.

+As a result of the stalemate for the past year, Israel has been run by caretaker governments with limited power.
+In the absence of a 2020 budget, Israel is operating on a prorated 2019 base budget.

+Israeli markets were barely changed with the shekel ILS= and Tel Aviv shares flat.

 ((steven.scheer@thomsonreuters.com; +972 2 632 2210; Reuters Messaging: steven.scheer.thomsonreuters.com@reuters.net; Twitter: @StevenMScheer))